hslu-ige-laes/lcm/docs/docs/modules/flatHotWater/recommendations.md

 #### Washing hands
 - Wash your hands with cold water  <a href="#energieschweiz">[7]</a>
   - We often turn off the warm water before the warm water even comes out.
 This way the warm water in the pipe cools down again unused.

 #### Bathing
 - Take a shower instead of a bath. <a href="#co2online">[3]</a>
   - A bath uses about 150 liters of water, while a shower uses only about 40 liters. <a href="#20min">[8]</a>

-#### Showering
-The best thing about showering is: No other activity can achieve greater savings through conscious behaviour every day and with such little effort.  <a href="#balmer2020">[1]</a>
-- Shower a little shorter and turn off the water while soaping. <a href="#wetzikon">[9]</a>
-  - About 8 liters of water are used per minute in your shower with the standard installed shower head.
 #### Brushing teeth
 - Do not let the water run while brushing your teeth. <a href="#polarstern">[11]</a>
   - Pay attention to the position of the tap and set it so that only cold water is supplied.
 Otherwise, warm water will be delivered which will cool down in the tap.

 <hr>
 ### References
 <a id="balmer2020">[1]</a> Balmer, M., Hubbuch, M., & Sandmeier, E. (2020).
 Energetische Betriebsoptimierung: Gebäude effizienter betreiben (1.
 Auflage).
 Fachbuchreihe «Nachhaltiges Bauen und Erneuern».
 FAKTOR Verlag AG. [https://pubdb.bfe.admin.ch/de/publication/download/10042](https://pubdb.bfe.admin.ch/de/publication/download/10042)<br>
 <a id="amphiro">[2]</a> [https://www.amphiro.chttps://www.co2online.de/energie-sparen/heizenergie-sparen/warmwasser/wasser-sparen-die-10-besten-tipps/#c89967)<br>
 <a id="co2online">[3]</a> [https://www.co2online.de/energie-sparen/heizenergie-sparen/warmwasser/wasser-sparen-die-10-besten-tipps/#c89967](https://www.co2online.de/energie-sparen/heizenergie-sparen/warmwasser/wasser-sparen-die-10-besten-tipps/#c89967)<br>